alexandraherghelegiu/Chat-system/README.md

 * The data submitted from the forms are transferred via Ajax requests.
 * The communication with MongoDB also happens with the help of Ajax.

+**Swagger documentation: (Daniel)**
+* The documentation is available for both servers.
+* http://localhost:3000/api-docs for the Main server.
+* http://localhost:3001/api-docs for the MongoDB server

 **NodeJS server: (Alexandra)**
 * Index + dashboard pages
 * Client can send request to get all images from MongoDB or to insert image in MongoDB to Main Server